vapor/docs/3.0/docs/http/method.md

 .post   | Used for creating content
 .delete | Used for deleting content

 A [path](uri.md) is used for specifying a specific resource/content.
-The method infleunces the type of interaction with this resource/content.
+The method influences the type of interaction with this resource/content.